Thesis: Training Efficient Recursive Language Models [Work In Progress at ETH Zurich]

 About

-I am a Master's student in Computer Science at the University of Twente, starting my thesis at ETH Zurich's Agentic Systems Lab in February 2026.
+I am a Master's student in Computer Science at the University of Twente, starting my thesis at ETH Zurich's Agentic Systems Lab in March 2026.

 Previously, I worked as a Solutions Architect Intern at AWS and as a Research Assistant at the AI & IoT Lab at The University of Twente.
 I focus on post-training methods for large language models, including fine-tuning, reinforcement learning, and agentic systems, with an emphasis on safety and trustworthiness.